Francis-Souza/Francis-Souza/README.md

 - create a new project and find a new job.
 - 💞️ I’m looking to collaborate on new project
 - 👀 I’m interested in learning more about java, spring, hibernate
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Spring Boot

-- 📫 How to reach me ...
+- 📫 How to reach me francisleisouza@gamil.com

 <!---
 Francis-Souza/Francis-Souza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.